I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 The ends of the shaft are curved down 4″ into the 22 degree camber which I’ll cover more in depth later.

-Even though black zinc looks nice, it does get scraped up really easily which isn’t that nice at all.
+Even though the zinc shaft looks nice, it does get scraped up really easily which isn’t that nice at all.

 Other than that, the shaft is built well and does what it’s supposed to do, handle heavy weight without flexing.